 **Key Points**:

-- The study aims to find a safe and effective treatment for multiple myeloma.
+This research aims to determine if the combination is safe and effective for treating multiple myeloma.

 How understandable was the trial content above?